Relay in BMS Systems – Your Easy Guide in 2026

 As you can see, the Relay is de-energized, and our common point is connected to the NC point.

-When the voltage is applied to the relay coil, the Current flowing through the coil makes an electromagnetic field, which pulls the movable common contact and connects it with the NO contact.
+When voltage is applied to the relay coil, the Current flowing through the coil generates an electromagnetic field that pulls the movable common contact and connects it to the NO contact.

-As you can see here, now our common point is now connected with the NO instead of the NC point, which was our case earlier.
+As you can see here, our common point is now connected to the NO instead of the NC point, as was the case earlier.

-Now let’s have a look at a simple application of a relay where we can use this Relay to switch a light bulb.
+Now let’s have a look at a simple application of a relay: we can use it to switch a light bulb.

 The circuit shown here will be used for this purpose.